takeshape/penny/README.md

 ![The admin page in shopify](/readme-images/store-admin-page-readme-images.png)

 - Select the **Develop apps for your store** button.
 On the next page, titled "App Development," select **Create an app** and name the app whatever you'd like.
-"Next.js App" for example.

   ![The Apps and Sales Channels page.
 Select Develop apps for your store.](/readme-images/admin-settings-page-readme-images.png)